clazarski/ST558_project/README.md

 I was interested in exploring the how the various pollution measures were related to each other and also how they are related to other weather measures in the largest cities of the world.

-I found a data set that lists cities in the world by population and read that into R (The file can be found in the repo: "cities.csv".
+I found a data set that lists cities in the world by population and read that into R (The file can be found in the repo: "cities.csv").
 First, I subset the data to focus on only cities with over 1 million people.
 I then added a new variable that created the appropriate label for inputting into the functions: "city name, country abbreviation."

 ``` r
 # Note I have turned off this chunk.
 It gathers the data but because it queries the API so many times it will lock the user out shortly after.